OrthodoxWindows/ThemeSwitcherScripts/README.md

 Thanks to @anixx for the original idea of the classic theme by scheduled tasks ( winclassic.boards.net/thread/990/windows-classic-theme-on-1903 ).

-1. move basicthemer2.exe to %userprofile%\TSS\basic
+1. move _basicthemer2.exe_ to _%userprofile%\TSS\basic_

-2. move classicthemetray.exe to %userprofile%\TSS\classic
+2. move _classicthemetray.exe_ to _%userprofile%\TSS\classic_

-3. Repeat copying basicthemer2.exe to %userprofile%\TSS\basic and classicthemetray.exe to %userprofile%\TSS\classic for all other user accounts
+3. Repeat copying _basicthemer2.exe_ to _%userprofile%\TSS\basic_ and _classicthemetray.exe_ to _%userprofile%\TSS\classic_ for all other user accounts

-4. In the task scheduler, create a scheduled task named basic, with commands in order: %userprofile%\TSS\basic\basicthemer2.exe, C:\Windows\System32\schtasks.exe /run /tn classic2, as a trigger for all users to login, and the BUILTIN\Users group for task execution.
-Check the Run with maximum permissions box case
+4. In the task scheduler, create a scheduled task named basic, with commands in order: %userprofile%\TSS\basic\basicthemer2.exe, _C:\Windows\System32\schtasks.exe /run /tn classic2_, as a trigger for all users to login, and the _BUILTIN\Users_ group for task execution.
+Check the _Run with maximum permissions_ case

-5. Create a scheduled task named classic, with the following commands: C:\Windows\System32\schtasks.exe /run /tn Apps, %userprofile%\TSS\classic\classicthemetray.exe / enable, C:\Windows\System32\schtasks.exe /run /tn classic2 as the trigger for all user login, and the BUILTIN\Users group for task execution.
-Check the Run with maximum permissions box case
+5. Create a scheduled task named _classic_, with the following commands: _C:\Windows\System32\schtasks.exe /run /tn Apps_, _%userprofile%\TSS\classic\classicthemetray.exe /enable_, _C:\Windows\System32\schtasks.exe /run /tn classic2_ as the trigger for all user login, and the _BUILTIN\Users_ group for task execution.
+Check the _Run with maximum permissions_ case

-6. Create a task named classic2, with the command C:\Windows\System32\cmd.exe /c start userinit.exe, with the group BUILTIN\Users for the execution of the task, and select in the parameters of the task the rule If the task is already running, the following rule applies : Do not start a new instance
+6. Create a task named _classic2_, with the command _C:\Windows\System32\cmd.exe /c start userinit.exe_, with the group _BUILTIN\Users_ for the execution of the task, and select in the parameters of the task the rule If the task is already running, the following rule applies : _Do not start a new instance_
-7. Create a task named Apps, with command C:\Windows\System32\cmd.exe /c start C:\Windows\System32\ApplicationFrameHost.exe, with group BUILTIN\Users for task execution
+7. Create a task named Apps, with command _C:\Windows\System32\cmd.exe /c start C:\Windows\System32\ApplicationFrameHost.exe_, with group _BUILTIN\Users_ for task execution
 8. Make sure all tasks are configured to run on any power mode.
 9. Import this registry file ( /!\ WARNING, it is important to save the previous key before modifying /!\ ) :
 Windows Registry Editor Version 5.00